 Henna has been use to dye the hair for over 6000 years.
 It's a beautiful,

-There are many myths about hair henna, so let's dispel those first!
+safe, and healthy way to color your hair, however, there are many myths about hair henna, so let's dispel those first!

 Henna & Commercial Hair Dyes

 You may have heard that you cannot use henna over already colored hair or

 use traditional hair dyes over henna.
 Not exactly true.